-- 1. With the engine stopped, operate the transmission steering lever several times to relieve any pressure.
+- With the engine stopped, operate the transmission/steering lever several times to relieve any pressure.
 Open the battery box side door.
 Remove all outside dirt from filter.
 Using a filter wrench remove the spin on filter.
 Wipe the filter base, removing all of the old oil from the seal area. - 2.
 Coat the seal (1) on the new filter (2) with clean oil.
-Install the filter by threading (do not spin) it onto the filter base (3) until the seal contacts the base, turn the filter by hand an additional 1⁄4 to 1⁄2 turn.
+Install the filter by threading it onto the filter base (3) until the seal contacts the base, turn the filter by hand an additional 1⁄4 to 1⁄2 turn. - 3.
+Check the level in the drive train system.